ekernf01/ekernf01.github.io/_posts/2022-06-20-impossible_0_intro.md

 ![The meme where Bugs Bunny smugly says "No."](images/BugsBunnyNo.jpg)

 One would be disappointed.
 Beyond that, one would be *disturbed* by the number of basic and fundamental goals that are now known to be out of reach.
 And not just out of reach given present techniques or datasets: provably, irretrievably out of reach given any technique and any experimental design.
-What are these goals?
+Some examples:

 - [You can't achieve optimal inference and optimal prediction simultaneously](impossible_1)
 - [You can't satisfy three simple desiderata for a clustering algorithm](impossible_2)